 Big practice session to start the day, 20 or so rounds of 3 to 5 drinks each.
 Important to keep bartending, every day, keep at it, confidence keeps growing, and your starting to look like a pro.
 Quite a difference from day one!

-Wine – Even if you don’t like wine, to work in a bar, you need to know some basics.
-What’s a grape varietal, different countries that are important in the wine world, what wines go with what food, sweeter wines versus drier, whats a desert wine (port, sherry, ice wine etc..), sparkling wines & champagne.
+Wine – Even if you don’t like wine, to work in a bar you definitely need to know some basics.
+What are grape varietals, different countries that are important in the wine world, what wines go with what food, sweeter wines versus drier, what is a dessert wine (port, sherry, ice wine etc..), sparkling wines & champagne.
 A good round up of the basics to get you started into the world of wine.

 Hopefully this gives you a pretty good idea of what its like to attend our program.
 The majority of your time will be spent behind our bar, bartending.
 And about 25% of the time we will sit and discuss the theory side.
-Your up and down alot, and the time fly’s by.
+You are up and down a lot, and the time flies by.

-If you take our weekday, or weekend classes, and you feel you missed something, or would like to repeat a single class, or even the entire course, you are welcome to come back anytime, no charge, forever.
-That’s our guarantee.
+If you take our weekday or weekend classes, and you feel you missed something, you are welcome to come back.
+Even if you just want to repeat a single class, you are welcome to return for a day or night anytime, no charge, forever.
+That’s the Fine Art Bartending Guarantee.